SkyLarping/cipher/README.md

-# Cipher Tool 🔐
+# Cipher Tool (Updated) 🔐

 ## Overview

-Cipher Tool is a CLI Tool **command-line cryptography utility** written in Python.
-It allows users to **encode and decode messages** using common encoding schemes such as **Base64**, **Base16 (Hex)**, and **ROT13**.
-The tool is designed for educational purposes only, quick transformations, and lightweight usage directly from the terminal.
+-Cipher Tool is a CLI Tool **command-line cryptography utility** written in Python.
+It allows users to **encode and decode messages** using common encoding schemes.
+-This tool is designed for educational purposes only, quick transformations, and lightweight usage directly from the terminal.

-The project is currently under developement **beta (v0.1.1)** and focuses on simplicity rather than advanced cryptographic security which will be added very soon.
+-The project is currently under developement **Release Candidate (v0.2.0)** and focuses on simplicity rather than advanced cryptographic security which will be added very soon.

 ---

 ## Requirements

 * Python **3.10+** (required for `match-case` syntax)
+* **Libraries**:
+  - morse-talk
+  - pycipher
+---

 # Installation: